Yusuf-S-Aytekin/Temperature-Change-in-Denizli/README.md

 ### Data Source

 - This data is taken from Global Historical Climatology Network daily (GHCNd).
-- The link is available [here](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)
+- The dataset is available [here](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily)

 ### About The Image